 Two services have built beside Stoke Lyne Brook, following some emergency toilet facilities which had been provided by the Department for Transport.
 Six possible sites were looked at before the services were built.
-All evidence of the original building is gone, but remains documented here.
+All evidence of the original building is gone, but it remains documented here.

 As far as major motorways go, the M40 was one of the last to open in Britain.
 It had to tip-toe around environmental and political issues, and the service station planning was poor.
 Between the opening of the M40 in 1990 and the opening of the services in 1994, it was possible to drive from Dover to Telford (239 motorway miles) without passing any services, and as a result, when it did open, it became the busiest service area in Europe and an important point on the road network.

 While the M40 was being planned, the Department of Transport considered a number of vague areas where service areas could be built, including "near Banbury" and in the region of Chesterton, which is near M40 J9.
 Meanwhile Oxfordshire County Council conducted a large review of parking facilities in their county, and concluded that all of their needs could be met with a single service station built at either M40 J9 or M40 J10.
 They later concluded M40 J10 would be the best place to build a service station, and the Department of Transport agreed.